kurogane13/ISS-TRACKER-GUI-PROGRAM/README.md

 # ISS-TRACKER-GUI-PROGRAM

-NOTE: You can View the GUI screenshots in
+*NOTE: You can View the GUI screenshots in the Screenshots folder.
+To view a video of the program running, access the Videos_tutorials folfer.
 ----------------------------------------------------------------------------------------------------------------

 GUI version of the ISS tracker program - Author: Gustavo Wydler Azuaga - 04/06/2020